 >> Read more: The wild getaway in the peaceful Mai Chau Valley

-Located at the foot of the Pu Van mountains and a ten-minute walk from Mai Chau town, the Van village still retains the traditional dwellings and trades to be mentioned, notably rice farming, animal husbandry, knitting, embroidery...
-During the new year party, the very animated popular shows and games gathering all the tribe will make please the passengers, for example: tug of war, throw the ball, archery, the legendary demonstration of keng loong, etc.
+Located at the foot of the Pu Van mountains and a ten-minute walk from Mai Chau town, Van village still retains the traditional dwellings and trades to be mentioned, notably rice farming, animal husbandry, knitting, embroidery...
+During the new year party, the very animated popular shows and games gathering all the tribe will entertain the guests, for example: tug of war, throw the ball, archery, the legendary demonstration of keng loong, etc.

-A little further, go to the Buoc village, located thirty kilometres from the centre of Mai Chau to the southwest, which can be seen from afar by the green palm forest.
+A little further along, go to Buoc village, located thirty kilometres from the centre of Mai Chau to the southwest, which can be seen from afar by the green palm forest.
 The Thai people have inherited a rich intangible heritage which enriches the festivities with the delightful folklore scenes in the evening.
-It’s a feast for the eyes.
+It’s truly a feast for the eyes.

 Ba Khan, a forgotten gem

-This corner, like at the other end of the world, bordering on Mai Chau and Moc Chau invites you to a stopover between steep banks, rolling mountains, lake, and waterfalls.
-Along the famous Black River and covering some twenty square kilometres, the Ba Khan ward offers unusual and relaxing landscapes that are still little known.
-Nicknamed "Halong Bay on land of Hoa Binh" because of numerous drowned rocks, under two hundred metres, for thousands of years, Ba Khan is revealed recently by those in search of tranquillity in the wilderness.
-A trip around the lakeby boat or kayak is worth taking advantage of the magnificent surroundings, well sheltered from the tourist crowds.
+This corner, like at the other end of the world, bordering on Mai Chau and Moc Chau invites you to a stopover between steep banks, rolling mountains, a lake, and waterfalls.
+Along the famous Black River and covering some twenty square kilometres, Ba Khan ward offers unusual and relaxing landscapes that are still little known.
+Nicknamed "Halong Bay on land of Hoa Binh" because of numerous drowned rocks, under two hundred metres, for thousands of years, Ba Khan has been revealed recently by those in search of tranquillity in the wilderness.
+A trip around the lake by boator kayak is worth to take advantage of the magnificent surroundings, well sheltered from the tourist crowds.

 Mo Luong and Chieu caves